gofore/mobile-assignment-scheduler/README.md

 Meetings are the core of any team work, it makes people feel trusted, heard and gives them the opportunity to contribute to the success of the project.

-With the plenty of meetings happening at our offices, scheudling a meeting, let alone finding a free meeting room, becomes a daunting task.
+With the plenty of meetings happening at our offices, scheduling a meeting, let alone finding a free meeting room, becomes a daunting task.
 "Whoops sorry, was this room reserved for you?" becomes a common workplace dialogue.
 Help us goforeans smoothly schedule meetings and keep our projects running with an easy to use mobile application.

 ## The Task